20 Things You Should Never Leave in Your Car During Winter

 Credit and Debit Cards

 Think of your credit and debit cards just like cash.
-Never keep the cards in your car, as they are a target for thieves and the last thing you want to deal with is a stolen credit card with unauthorized charges.
-Here are 15 credit card perks you probably didn’t know existed.
+Never keep the cards in your car, as they become a target for thieves.
+The last thing you want to deal with is a stolen credit card with unauthorized charges.
+Check out these 15 credit card perks you probably didn’t know existed.